siddhantsaxena45/Airbnb-FullStack-Clone/README.md

 # Wanderlust

 Wanderlust is a web application that allows users to explore and book unique accommodations, including houses, rooms, castles, and camping spots.
-The project integrates a free map API (google maps) and provides user authentication, reviews, and category-based filtering.
+The project integrates a free map API (Google Maps) and provides user authentication, reviews, and category-based filtering.

 ## 🚀 Features
 - 🏠 **Browse Listings:** View various accommodations like houses, rooms, castles, and more.
 - 🔍 **Search & Filters:** Search destinations and filter properties by categories (Trending, Mountains, Camping, etc.).
-- 🗺 **Map Integration:** Displays property locations using Google Maps Api.
+- 🗺 **Map Integration:** Displays property locations using Google Maps API.
 - 📝 **User Reviews:** Users can leave reviews and ratings.
-- 🔐 **Authentication:** Secure login and signup using Passport.js.
+- 🔒 **Authentication:** Secure login and signup using Passport.js.
 - 🛒 **Tax Toggle:** Users can toggle to see the total price including taxes.

 ---